 Despite financial constraints, it is still possible to get that fancy DSLR packed with all the features you need.

 How?
 Rent one!

 Why Buy a Camera When You Can Rent it?

 Every niche has a camera tool for it – a particular lens, a particular aperture that best suits it.

-As a photographer, you should never marry any one system only.
+Just like videographers search for the best video camera gear, as a photographer, you should never marry any one system only.